ariary/sexonthebash/README.md

 📬 **Please tell me if you see some bugs,improvements etc!** (with issue, PR etc)

-### sexontheBash

-The command is repeated in the output

 ### shellonthebeach

 The command outputs are not printing in real-time